stevewedig/blog/README.md

 (GitHub has a rendered version of this readme: https://github.com/stevewedig/blog/)

 We all build up a pile of util code over time.
 This project is my effort to share the most reusable parts of my codebase.
 As I publish features I'll be describing them on my [blog](http://stevewedig.com) and sharing the code via GitHub & Maven.
+The code is well tested and used in production.

 I build on [Google Guava](https://code.google.com/p/guava-libraries/), so you can think of these libraries as an extension of Guava, which itself is an extension of Java's standard library.